 Let’s start with the basics.
-An anchor link allows you to link to a specific point or section within a piece of content on your SharePoint Online pages, enabling you to direct a reader’s focus exactly where you want.
+A SharePoint anchor link allows linking to a specific point or section within a piece of content on your SharePoint Online pages, enabling you to direct a reader’s focus exactly where you want.

 Use Cases for On-Page SharePoint Anchor Links